doitintl/doit-easily-marketplace/README.md

 # Overview

-Doit-Easily is the Prius of GCP Marketplace [backend integrations][1] required for a GCP marketplace Saas Offering.
+Doit-Easily is the [backend integrations][1] required for a GCP marketplace Saas Offering.

 This backend integration is designed to be deployed into an existing GKE cluster.
 It offers Slack notifications and simple pubsub events to indicate events (create, update, destroy).
 It also provides an API to front